The Art of Exchanging Cards

 In Japan there are some hard and fast rules when it comes to exchanging business cards.

-You give and receive business cards with both hands.
+Give and receive business cards with both hands

 As you can see in the video, even as the number of people exchanging increases, you use both of your hands.
 It makes the entire exchange look almost like some sort of dance while ensuring that the exchange is meaningful.